Solutions Are Not Found in Silos

 Bemetra Simmons is the president and chief executive officer of the Tampa Bay Partnership, a coalition of regional business leaders working together to improve the personal and economic well-being of Tampa Bay residents.

-Simmons previously served as the chief strategy and operations officer for United Way Suncoast.
-She held leadership and executive leadership roles at Mutual of Omaha Bank, Wells Fargo, and BB&T.
+Bemetra previously served as the chief strategy and operations officer for United Way Suncoast, and she has held leadership and executive leadership roles at Mutual of Omaha Bank, Wells Fargo, and BB&T.

-She currently serves on, the board of trustees for St. Leo University, and serves on the Tampa Bay Sports Commission Board, as well as on the Board of Directors at the St. Pete Free Clinic.
-She is a Leadership Tampa graduate and a member of Leadership Florida Cornerstone Class XXXVIII.
+She is active in our community and holds leadership roles throughout the state, currently serving on several boards, including the board of directors for the Federal Reserve Bank of Atlanta’s Jacksonville Branch, the board of trustees for St. Leo University, the Tampa Bay Sports Commission, and the St. Pete Free Clinic.
+Bemetra is a Leadership Tampa graduate and a member of Leadership Florida Cornerstone Class XXXVIII.
 She was named a finalist for the Business Woman of the Year by Tampa Bay Business and Wealth Magazine in 2023.
 She is also a proud member of Delta Sigma Theta Sorority, Inc.

 Simmons is the daughter of an Air Force Chaplain and has lived in ten states and two countries.
 She attended Christian Brothers University in Memphis, TN, on a basketball scholarship and received a B.S. in business administration, and her MBA from Wake Forest University.